 What is the ideal sofa seat depth?

-For upright sitting, start with body fit: aim for a usable depth that lets your back contact support while leaving a little clearance behind the knee.
-The 80%–95% buttock-to-knee guideline is a practical anchor, then you can “cheat deeper” with an ottoman when you want to lounge.
+For upright sitting, start with a depth that lets your lower back stay in contact with support while leaving a little clearance behind the knee and still working with your seat height.
+The 80% to 95% guardrail is a useful starting point, then adjust based on how you actually sit at home.

 Deep seat sofa for short people: can it work?

-Yes, if you plan to manage depth.
-A firmer back pillow, lumbar roll, or even a wedge behind the back cushion can move you forward without changing the sofa.
+Yes, if you plan around the depth.
+A firmer back pillow, lumbar roll, or wedge behind the back cushion can bring you forward without changing the sofa.
 Pair it with a footrest so your feet stay supported instead of dangling.

 Seat depth vs sofa depth: what should you measure?

-Sofa depth includes the back frame and can mislead.
-Measure usable seat depth with cushions in place, because loose back pillows and soft foam can change where you actually sit.
+Sofa depth includes the back frame and can be misleading.
+Measure usable seat depth with the cushions in place, because loose back pillows and softer fills can change where you actually sit.

 Deep seat sofa vs deep sectional: what’s different?

-A sectional often adds a chaise-like area that makes depth less critical because your legs can extend.
-If you’re shopping mainly for “feet up” comfort, layout (chaise/ottoman) can matter as much as seat depth.
+A sectional often gives you a chaise-like area, which makes raw seat depth less important because your legs can extend.
+If you're deciding between a sectional vs sofa, the layout can matter as much as the depth itself.

 FAQs